veerababu1729/veerababu1729/README.md

 ---

-💻 _"Whenever a technical issue occurs, I go with a fundamentals or first principles approach to solve it."_ 💻🪄
+💻 _"Whenever a technical issue occurs, I try to follow fundamentals or first principles approach to solve it."_ 💻🪄